 Consider a Food Rotation System

 A good method for managing home canned food is to adopt a system that rotates food in such a way that you use the oldest foods first.
 We refer to this method as First In – First Out.
 It means that the first items that you put into your food closet are the first items that you use.
 Food rotation is an excellent tool for prepping, and it helps to keep the quality of food at its highest while minimizing the risk of food spoilage and food-borne illnesses such as botulism.

-It is possible, and many people have lived to tell about the longer shelf life of home-canned foods.
+It is possible, and many people have lived to tell about the long shelf life of home-canned foods.
 Still, in an emergency food situation, it is best to be safe rather than risk illness due to food spoilage.
 Oddly, the USDA has different standards for commercially canned foods.

 Commercially Canned Foods